-General manager Kevin Towers thinks the D-backs are looking good heading into the Winter Meetings.
+Arizona Diamondbacks General Manager Kevin Towers is pleased with the progress the team has made heading into the Winter Meetings.

 The D-backs had a laundry list of tasks to complete as their needs far outweighed their resources following the season.
 But one by one, Towers addressed every need in taking care of shortstop, bullpen depth, a left-handed reliever and trading away Chris Young.